Tailwind CSS Max-Height

 Adding the Max-Height

-classes to set constraints on elements.
+You can use max-h-* classes to set constraints on elements.
 Tailwind offers a range of predefined values for this purpose, enabling precise control over the maximum height.

-In the below snippet, the container's height is restricted to 10rem (max-h-40)
+In the below snippet, the container's height is restricted to 10rem (max-h-40):

 States and Responsiveness